mlswg/mls-protocol/draft-barnes-mls-protocol.md

 * Have the delivery service enforce a total order
 * Have a signal in the message that clients can use to break ties

-In either case, there is a risk of starvation.
+In ART, in either case, there is a risk of starvation.
 In a sufficiently busy group, a given member may never be able to send a handshake message, because he always loses to other members.
 The degree to which this is a practical problem will depend on the dynamics of the application.

+In TreeKEM, because of the non-contributivity of intermediate nodes update messages can be applied one after the other without the Delivery Service having to reject any handshake message which makes TreeKEM more resilient regarding the concurrency of handshake messages.
+The Messaging system can decide to choose the order for applying the state changes.
+Note that there are certain cases (if no total ordering is applied by the Delivery Service) where the ordering is important for security, ie. all updates must be executed before deletes.

 Regardless of how messages are kept in sequence, implementations MUST only update their cryptographic state when valid handshake messages